jadpole/jadpole.github.io/_posts/2015-07-28-typechecked-matrix.md

 ## Integer generics

-The first problem that I encountered was Rust's lack of support for value parameters, one we can easily simulate them using traits, macros, and associated
+The first problem that I encountered was Rust's lack of support for value parameters; Although this is a hack, we can easily simulate them using traits, macros, and associated functions:
-functions:

 ```rust
 use ::std::marker::PhantomData;